Pork Spring Rolls with Spicy Peanut Sauce

 It’s a pretty dark marinade.

-Add your boneless pork chops to a bag with the marinade and let them sit for at least an hour.
+Add your boneless pork chops to the marinade and let them sit for at least an hour.
 Longer would be just fine.
+If you are doing this overnight you could put them in a bag.

-I cooked my pork on my grill on super-hot heat, but you could also cook them in a cast iron skillet if you wanted.
+I cooked my pork on my grill before over a medium-high heat, but on this day I cooked them in a cast iron skillet.
 The brown sugar in the marinade will create a great crust on the pork, but it might cause some smoking if you cook them indoors.

 Then let them rest for 10 minutes or so and slice them pretty thin.